aradley/FFAVES/README.md

 # FFAVES and ESFW
 This repository contains the code for our software, Functional Feature Amplification Via Entropy Sorting (FFAVES) and Entropy Sorting Feature Weighting (ESFW).
-A detailed description of these software can be found in our paper, [Functional feature selection reveals the inner cell mass in human pre-implantation embryo single cell RNA sequencing data](https://www.biorxiv.org/content/10.1101/2022.04.08.487653v1).
+A detailed description of these software can be found in our paper, [Entropy sorting of single-cell RNA sequencing data reveals the inner cell mass in the human pre-implantation embryo](https://www.cell.com/stem-cell-reports/fulltext/S2213-6711(22)00456-8?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2213671122004568%3Fshowall%3Dtrue).

 ### Installation
 1. Retreive the ripository with: `git clone https://github.com/aradley/FFAVES.git`